CaptainChicky/Hailstone-Numbers/readme.md

 ## Dependencies
 This project is a commandline python project, meaning you should have some form of terminal to run it, as well as python.
-For python libraries, numpy v1.25.1, matplotlib v3.7.2, and scikit-learn v1.3.0 are required.
-Note that one of the functions in the code (`cmap`) requires this specific version of matplotlib or lower, and I don't feel like updating the code to fix this if it breaks in the future lmao (a pull request to fix this is welcome!).
-So just install the older version of matplotlib kek.
+For python libraries, numpy, matplotlib, and scikit-learn are required.
 You can simply install them by doing

     pip install -r requirements.txt